bigjonroberts/agile-architecture/slides/index.md

     - orthogonal data
   - Scale up by larger Instances
     - linked data, large graphs

-- Agile Transformation is Slow and Painful
-  - Why?
-    - Because it's difficult
-      - Let's look at TPS
-      - Pain vs Chronic Pain
-    - Agile and Scrum are not designed to scale
-      - examine principles of Agile
-      - We need a third Mode
-      - Agile is not Lean
-      - The Three Attitudes
-    - Conway's Revenge
-      -
-      - Legacy Designs are an Impediment
-      - Is the RDBMS an Impediment?
-      -
 - Towards <del>a Better Model</del> More and Better Models
   - Introduction
   - It's Not Really "Transformation" Anyways